Knights-of-Dev/Minimal-Python-Module-Template/README.md

 ### replyPrint(prompt)
 Where 'prompt' is a string.
 This makes Merl reply whatever, based on what you put in.
 The reason why there are 2 "send" functions is because it has Merl check a thing or two before actually doing the reply checks, too.
 Expect "I don't know." to show up more than once.
-With the exception of your system's time being between 9 AM and 4 PM, of course, because then you get a high traffic message more than half the time!
+With the exception of your system's time being between 9 AM and 4 PM, of course, because then you get a high traffic message more than actual answers!
+(If that's what you could call them)